TEF Canada Listening Section F: A Double-Listen Strategy That Works

 Sections

-1. What makes Section F different?
+1. What makes the double-listen interview items different?

 2. What should you do on the first listen?